jayprox12/webdriverIO_iOS/README.md

 Using Appium and WebdriverIO to build tests for iOS apps.
 Created this test by following a tutorial from Dilpreet Johal in the Udemy course: Mobile Automation with Appium 2.0.

 Before we begin, you will need to have the following installed: Node.js, Java JDK, Appium Inspector, Xcode.
-This is on-going project and continually updated.
+This is an on-going project and continually updated.

 XCTest Documentation: https://developer.apple.com/documentation/xctest